jessicashu7/Underclassmen-CS-Internships/README.md

 # Summer Internships for Computer Science Underclassmen

-I compiled a list of computer science internships that are specifically targeted towards freshmen and sophomores.
+I compiled a list of computer science internships (I copied descriptions from the respective websites) that are specifically targeted towards freshmen and sophomores.
 I encourage all underclassmen computer science students (especially those who are underrepresented in technology) to apply :)

 | Program Name | Description |
 | ---------------- | ---------------- |